-Campt’s concept of the hum seem the exact opposite of Dakar’s scream, instead of it being loud, chaotic and in your face they are quiet and demand listening with thoughtfulness and context to be understood.
-However, both are forms of protest and emanate potential, power and unsayable truths within their sounds, whether in a scream or hum.
+Campt’s concept of the hum seems the exact opposite of Dakar’s scream, instead of it being loud, chaotic and in your face they are quiet and demand listening with thoughtfulness and context to be understood. yesHowever, both are forms of refusal and emanate potential, power and unsayable truths within their sounds, whether in a scream or hum. nice